bizlift/bittube-miner-hive/README.md

 Tested on [AMD cards only](#notes).

-Check out the installation walkthrough [video](http://bit.ly/HiveTube) for details & tips.
+Check out the tutorial [video](http://bit.ly/HiveTube) for details & tips.

 ## Quick Option